 The same principles that have worked so well in film can also be used in video.

-Note how foreground and background elements here have been thrown out of focus so that attention will center on the young woman.
+Note how foreground and background elements here have been thrown out of focus so that attention will center on the woman.

 This level of image control takes extra planning with today's highly sensitive video cameras because the auto-iris circuit can adjust the f-stop to an aperture that brings both the foreground and background into focus.

 control inherent in selective focus, high shutter speeds, neutral

 density filters, or lighting control must be used.

 The eye is drawn to the brighter areas of a scene.

 of lighting can be a composition tool, in this case to emphasize

 important scenic elements and to de-emphasize others.
 We'll see